 Estimates of current carbon stock in litter and deadwood are obtained by the area-based sampling in each site.
-For forested sites, annual tree mortality estimates will be based on monitoring data from other projects or tree mortality models (e.g., Jutras et al., 2003), where applicable.
-Estimates on the amount of deadwood will be made as the data from tree stand biomass becomes available.
+For forested sites, annual tree mortality estimates are based on monitoring data from other projects or tree mortality models (e.g., Jutras et al., 2003), where applicable.
+Estimates on the amount of deadwood can be made from tree stand biomass.

 Carbon input with the annual aboveground litter from perennial plants are based on a recurrent collection of litter from litter traps of known area (e.g., Ojanen et al., 2013; Uri et al., 2017), following the litter classification and analysis by methodology defined for ICP forest monitoring (see Figure 3).
-Litter traps will be set at the sites at the time of site establishment and the start of gaseous flux monitoring.
+Litter traps were set at the sites at the time of site establishment and the start of gaseous flux monitoring.
 For annual plants, the annual biomass production equals also the amount of litter input (i.e. annual plant litter estimates are based on ground vegetation biomass monitoring).
 Annual fine-root litter input rates are based on the production/biomass ratio as described in previous chapters.